hackclub/hackclub/workshops/scalable_snowman_workshop/README.md

 # Create a Scalable Snowman!

 <img src="https://cloud-81lsm6jyf.vercel.app/0screenshot__1406_.png" width="900" alt="Snowman Example">
-Create your own scalable snowmen to move around the screen!
+Have you ever had a dream where you used Python's turtle library to draw snowmen to your computer screen that you can control with your keyboard?
+Probably not (it would be really weird if you did) but who cares because that's what we're going to make today!
+It's cool I swear.
+Let's create your own scalable snowmen to move around the screen!

 <img src="https://i.pinimg.com/originals/69/3c/5e/693c5ec302f67ef040ad65f21bb25684.gif" width="380" alt="Snoopy Winter Gif">

 # Repl.it Setup

 We're going to use [Repl.it](https://repl.it/~) to create the project.
 It is an online IDE!
+Think of it as writing code and running it on a website.

 Create a new repl and use Python as the language.